|"No! I don't want to live forever! Not in this f***ing movie!"|

 No fucking powersuits????

-Some nice CGI, some nice action sequences.
+Some nice CGI, some kewl action sequences.
 But no power suits.
-Basically, that's the core technological extrapolation of Heinlein's book.
+Basically, that's the core technological game-changer of Heinlein's book.
 These cats and kittens were the Mobile Infantry.
 Based on his postulated tech -- the power suits -- they combined the functions of air force, infantry and a tank battalion.
 Based on such capability, how would battle tactics change?
 Great question.
-Heinlein's book came up with some great postulations -- which Verhoeven shitcanned in exchange for a conventional, dumbass monster fight in space that we've already seen in a thousand other movies.
+Heinlein's book answered it with some great extrapolations -- which Verhoeven shitcanned in exchange for a conventional, dumbass monster fight in space that we've already seen in a thousand other movies.
 A cheap idea rendered with ridiculously expensive CGI is still a cheap idea.

 On top of that, Heinlein's concept of the powersuit spawned every Japanese anime wetdream from Mobile Suit Gundam to Patlabor to Neon Genesis Evangelion.
 Heinlein's vision was the granddaddy of them all -- and this was the chance to realize it.